MatheuZSecurity/matheuzsecurity.github.io/content/hacking/bypassing-elastic.md

 **Why This Works:**

-I think elastic's behavioral detection rules prioritize monitoring `/dev/shm` due to its common use in malware (thinking like an attacker, I would clearly use `/dev/shm` to download and use exploits in that directory).
+Elastic's behavioral detection rules prioritize monitoring `/dev/shm` due to its common use in malware.
 Alternative writable directories like `/tmp` and `/var/tmp` receive less aggressive monitoring, allowing the compilation and execution of the loader without triggering automated termination.

 # Bonus 2: Bypassing Elastic Behavioral Detection for Reverse Shells